 Another myth attached to the idea of “wind” is that of air-conditioning.
 Getting under a fan or air-condition is believed to cause wind inside the body.
 Conversely, the use of fan is important during the hot weather but moderation is required.
 Getting inside an excessively colder room should be prohibited as it can cause harm, it is advise to keep the room temperature between 24⁰C to 26 ⁰C.
 A new mother should also avoid sitting right under a fan as it can harm both mother and the baby.

-These myths are mostly based on Chinese beliefs and may be practised by your confinement nanny be it true or not.
-This article aims to alleviate your worries about these myths.
-After all, the most important thing is for you to be as comfortable and healthy as you can during your confinement period.
+These myths are mostly based on old Chinese beliefs and may be practised by your confinement nanny, be it proven true or not.
+We hope this blog helps ease your mind a little bit as we understand how overwhelming the confinement period can sound at times.
+No matter how you choose to do your confinement, the most important thing is for you to be as comfortable and healthy as you can during your confinement period.
 Feel free to discuss these myths with your nanny; you may end up learning something new from each other!

 You May Also Read this : Three Confinement Myths You Should Avoid